Children's Museum and Theatre of Maine

-After 25 years of growing its visitors and educational offerings, the Children’s Museum & Theatre of Maine has reopened in a spacious new 30,000-square-foot building on Thompson’s Point.
+After 25 years of growing its visitors and educational offerings, the Children’s Museum & Theatre of Maine is in a spacious 30,000-square-foot building on Thompson’s Point in Portland.
 Devoted to children’s continued development and learning, they focus on the whole child and play-based experiences in:

 - STEM (science, technology, engineering and math)